wingkwong/geodesy/README.md

 # geodesy
-Geodesic and trigonometric calculations in Dart
+A Dart library for implementing geodesic and trigonometric calculations based on a spherical Earth model for working with points and paths such as distances, bearings and destinations

 ## Getting Started
 ### Add the following line in your pubspec file